WhoopInc/frozen-moment-OLD/docs/moment/07-i18n/07-list-months-weekdays.md

 ---

-It is sometimes useful to get the list of months or weekdays in a language, for example when populating a dropdown menu.
+It is sometimes useful to get the list of months or weekdays in a locale, for example when populating a dropdown menu.

 ```javascript
 frozenMoment.months();
 ```

-Returns the list of months in the current language.
+Returns the list of months in the current locale.

 ```javascript
 [ 'January',